suesitran/todo_app/README.md

 2. Create Hive Adapter to store details of tasks in a Todo list.
 Reference: https://docs.hivedb.dev/#/custom-objects/generate_adapter
 3. Initialise and register Hive and Hive Adapter
 4. Implement local cubit (a light-weight bloc) to read and write data to/from Hive database

+### Step 5: App issues and improvement
+Congratulation.
+You have completed a simple Todo List application using Bloc and Hive database.

+However, this app is having some issues as listed:
+- pixel overflow
+- distorted UI in full-screen progress dialog
+- bloc implementation is not optimal
+- no localisation included
+- low test coverage
+- Dark mode not supported
+And more.

+Your next step is to fix above issues.
+Good luck!